Decommunization in Russia: Communism in Post-Soviet Russia

-The Communist Party of the Russian Federation was established in February 1993.
-A number of smaller communist parties claimed to be successors of the CPSU as well.
+Russia, unlike the other Post-Soviet states, has maintained a sizeable and mainstream communist movement since the dissolution of the Soviet Union.
+The Communist Party of the Russian Federation (CPRF) was established in February 1993 as a spiritual successor to the banned CPSU, though a number of smaller communist parties claimed to be successors of the CPSU as well.
+The CPRF continues many of the traditions of the CPSU, including the use of Soviet symbols and the names of its youth wing and party newspaper, though its platform is more liberal.
+Currently, as of 2025, the CPRF is the second-largest party in the country after United Russia.

-Unlike many other countries of the former Soviet bloc, in Russia lustration of senior Communist Party and KGB officials was staunchly resisted and has never been implemented there.
-Many with such a background have remained in power; most present-day Russian politicians began their careers in the Soviet period.
-A draft law on lustration was first put before the Russian parliament, then the RSFSR Supreme Soviet, in December 1992 by Galina Starovoytova.
+Lustration of senior CPSU and KGB officials was staunchly resisted in Russia and has never been implemented there, unlike in many Post-Soviet states.
+Many with such a background have remained in power after 1991; most present-day Russian politicians began their careers in the Soviet period.
+In December 1992, Galina Starovoytova introduced a draft law on lustration before the Russian parliament, then the RSFSR Supreme Soviet, but this was unsuccessful.
 Neither at that time nor later have such proposals been successfully introduced.

-Those arrested for their part in the August Coup were released from prison in 1992.
-The charges against them were lifted on 23 February 1994 under an amnesty issued by the State Duma, which also covered those involved in the October 1993 events.
+Those arrested for their part in the August Coup were released from prison in 1992, and the charges against them were lifted on 23 February 1994 under an amnesty issued by the State Duma, which also covered those involved in the October 1993 events.

-Vasily Starodubtsev served as Governor of the Tula Region from 1997 to 2005; Gorbachev's former deputy Anatoly Lukyanov was elected to the State Duma in 1993–2003 as a deputy of the Communist Party of the Russian Federation; the unrepentant Stalinist Valentin Varennikov (1923–2009) was a Duma deputy first for the RF Communist Party, from 1995 to 2003 and then for Rodina.
+Vasily Starodubtsev, a member of the CPRF and Agrarian Party of Russia, served as Governor of Tula Oblast from 1997 to 2005.
+Anatoly Lukyanov, a co-founder of the CPRF, was elected to the State Duma from 1993 to 2003.
+Lukyanov was Gorbachev's former deputy but turned into a CPSU hardliner during the latter years of the Soviet Union.
+Valentin Varennikov, an unrepentant Stalinist, was elected to the State Duma first for the CPRF from 1995 to 2003 and then for Rodina until his death in 2009.
 Both Lukyanov and Varennikov headed parliamentary committees.